 Honey is a known natural cough suppressant.
 Studies have shown that taking 2 teaspoons of honey 30 minutes before bed can lessen the severity and frequency of nighttime coughing from allergies or a cold.

-Pine bark contains a unique combination of bioflavonoids and organic acids, and was used for years by Native Americans to make soothing pine extracts and teas.
+Pine bark contains a unique combination of bioflavonoids and organic acids and was used for years by Native Americans to make soothing pine extracts and teas.
 Studies have shown that taking pine bark extract can naturally reduce the uncomfortable eye and nasal symptoms of hay fever.
-Look for pine bark extract supplements at your local health foods store.
+Look for pine bark extract supplements.

 The following Spicy Tonic from Everyday Roots is great to have on hand when dealing with sinus congestion from allergies or a cold.
 That’s because the ingredients included all act as natural expectorants (helping your body rid itself of phlegm) or decongestants (soothing nasal passages that have become swollen and inflamed.)